Why Get a Bachelor’s in Liberal Studies?

 Considering a liberal studies path?

 The Total Testing’s pathway to a Bachelor’s in Liberal Studies may just be the right option for you.
-It’s a self-paced, affordable online program that gives you an accredited Liberal Studies degree through Daemen University.
+Our pathway offers an affordable option for completing coursework that, if admitted to Daemen University, is accepted as transfer credit towards an accredited Liberal Studies degree.
 However, perhaps you aren’t entirely sold on a liberal arts education.
 You may have heard from some friends that it will be hard to get a job with such a degree, you will end up earning less, or you may simply not gain any real value from the program.

 We wanted to provide you with facts that dispel these rumors and will help you in deciding whether a liberal studies degree is right for you.

 Professional degrees have this tendency to be seen as a ‘preferred degree’ by potential students and employers because of their specific career paths.
 These degrees are often for specialized jobs or carry with them advanced educational models that lead to a person becoming an expert in their field and, in turn, earning a high salary.
 When going for the job, too, often the degree simply markets the candidate for themselves.
 On the contrary, liberal studies candidates must be able to sell their skills since a liberal studies degree does not focus on one specific path and, instead, hones a number of different skillsets.
 Still, in a study by, Best Colleges, liberal studies students are shown to earn slightly lower salaries than professional majors in the years immediately after graduation, but, by their peak earning ages, tend to outearn their counterparts with professional degrees.
 Why?
 Read the other two reasons to find out.